robcresswell/fastify-jsonapi/README.md

 A collection of functions to help you build [JSON:API](https://jsonapi.org/) compliant APIs with [Fastify](https://fastify.dev/)

+The goal of this package is to be type-safe and provide good interfaces to build APIs against the JSON:API spec.
+It does not aim to be a holistic solution or framework, only a collection of functions and interfaces.
+These are generally easier to use in migrations, for example, or easier to hack around if they don't work as expected.

 ## Getting Started

 1. Install the plugin